Khoriya, Solukhumbu

 Khoriya (खोरिया) is a village in the Solukhumbu District of Nepal.
 It lies to the northeast of Kathmandu, in between Jiri and Lukla.
 It is a home of the Sherpa people.
 There is a primary school, a health post and two Gompa (monasteries) in the center of the village: Samten Chholing Gompa (Rato gompa) and Seto Gompa.
-Both monasteries are Nyingma Sect of Tibetan Buddhism.
+Both monasteries are Nyingma Sect of Himalayan Buddhism.
 The village is near Salleri (सल्लेरी), which is the headquarters of the Solukhumbu district in the Sagarmatha Zone of eastern Nepal.

 Transportation

-The most common ways to reach the Khoriya village from Kathmandu are by (a) taking a jeep direct from Kathmandu to Salleri approximately 8 to 9 hours and a 1-hour walk (b) flying to Phaplu and a 2-hour walk, (c) taking a bus to Jiri and 3 days' walk (d) flying to Lukla and a 3-day walk.
+The most common ways to reach the Khoriya village from Kathmandu are by (a) Taking a jeep or bike directly from Kathmandu, which takes approximately 8 to 9 hours.(b) flying to Phaplu and then taking a taxi or bike for half an hour, (c) taking a bus to Jiri and 2 to 3 day walk.

+(d) flying to Lukla and a 2 to 3-day walk.